 This module aims to explore how the Gospel writers read the scriptures of the Hebrew Bible and its respective Greek counterparts.
 The goal is to aid students in how to access the scriptures of the Old and New Testament in the light of Christ.
 To this end, we will closely observe how the writers of the Gospels themselves “read” their own scriptures.

 *WTC reserves the right to change modules as appropriate.

 The Graduate Diploma is assessed by the submission of six essays throughout each year.

-For full course delivery details, please visit the Course Delivery page.
+For full programme delivery details, please visit the Programme Delivery page.